kubeshop/testkube/docs/executor-maven.md

 kubectl apply -f maven-jdk18-executor.yaml
 ```

-Now just create new test with type which our new executor can handle e.g.: `maven:jdk18/test`
+Now, create a new test with a type which our new executor can handle e.g.: `maven:jdk18/test`

 ```sh
  # create test